Setting Up Reverse Proxy in ServBay: Map Internal or Remote Sites to Your Local Environment for Development & Debugging

 orproxy.to.local

 .
-ServBay will typically auto-add the entered local development domain to your system'shosts
+ServBay usually adds the domain to your systemhosts

 or::1

-. - Protocol: Select which protocol the site should support.
+. - Protocol: Select the supported protocol for the site.
 Usually,

 HTTP/HTTPS

-is chosen to support both protocols.
-ServBay will handle SSL automatically per your configuration. - SSL Certificate Request Method:
+is chosen to allow both.
+ServBay will handle SSL as per your settings. - SSL Certificate Request Method:

-- ServBay CA (Recommended for local development): This option lets ServBay use its built-in Certificate Authority (CA) to automatically generate and manage SSL certificates for your domain.
-It's convenient, but you must trust the ServBay CA root certificate in your browser/system to avoid warnings.
+- ServBay CA (Recommended for Local Development): With this option, ServBay uses its built-in Certificate Authority (CA) to auto-generate and manage SSL certificates for your domain.
+It’s convenient, but you must trust the ServBay CA root certificate in your browser or system to avoid warnings.

-- Manual: If you already have existing SSL certificate files (
+- Manual: If you have existing SSL certificate files (

 .crt